Dunmurry railway station

 Dunmurry railway station is located in the townland of Dunmurry in west Belfast, County Antrim, Northern Ireland.
+It is situated on the Belfast–Dublin line.

 History

-The station opened on 12 August 1839 when the Ulster Railway opened its line between and a distance of 7 mi 60 chain.
-The line was single-track, and Dunmurry was the only intermediate station.
+The station opened on 12 August 1839 when the Ulster Railway opened its line between Belfast and Lisburn, a distance of 7 miles 60 chains (12.5 km).
+The line was initially single-track, with Dunmurry the only intermediate station.

-The Belfast Suburban Rail network near Dunmurry.